 M.D., Medical College of Wisconsin (In progress)

 Growing up in the US, Malaysia, and Nigeria shaped Dara’s passion for global health and parasitic diseases.
-She developed an early interest in research during high school through a collaboration with Dr. Seung Kim at Stanford University, using fruit flies to model type II diabetes.
+She developed an early interest in research during high school through a project using fruit flies to model type II diabetes in collaboration with Dr. Seung Kim at Stanford University.
 She earned her B.S. in Bioengineering with a Distinction in Research and Creative Work at Rice University in 2022.

 Outside of the lab, she enjoys travelling, going to concerts, and trying new restaurants.